Ashley Busch

 Psychoanalytic

-Psychoanalytic therapy is a type of talk therapy that focuses on exploring unconscious thoughts, feelings, and past experiences—especially from childhood—that influence current behavior and emotional struggles.
-The therapist helps the client uncover and work through hidden conflicts by analyzing dreams, free associations, and patterns in relationships.
-The goal is to gain deep insight into the self, resolve inner conflicts, and achieve lasting emotional change.
-I am a registered art therapist (ATR) with a specialization in psychoanalytic art therapy.
-Psychoanalytic art therapy combines principles of psychoanalysis with the creative process of art-making.
-It uses art as a way to access unconscious thoughts and feelings that may be difficult to express with words.
-Clients create images freely, and the therapist helps explore the symbolic meaning of the artwork, often linking it to early life experiences, inner conflicts, or recurring emotional patterns.
-The goal is to bring unconscious material to awareness, foster insight, and promote emotional healing—just like in traditional psychoanalysis, but through a visual, nonverbal medium.
+Psychoanalytic therapy is a form of talk therapy that explores unconscious thoughts, feelings, and past experiences—especially from childhood—that influence current behavior and emotional challenges.
+Through techniques such as analyzing dreams, free associations, and patterns in relationships, the therapist helps clients uncover hidden conflicts and gain insight into recurring life patterns.
+The goal is to increase self-awareness, resolve inner conflicts, and foster lasting emotional growth.
+I am a Registered Art Therapist (ATR) with a specialization in Psychoanalytic Art Therapy, which integrates psychoanalytic principles with the creative process of art-making.
+This approach uses art as a tool to access thoughts and feelings that may be difficult to express verbally.
+Clients create images freely, and together we explore the symbolic meaning of the artwork—often connecting it to early experiences, inner conflicts, or recurring emotional patterns.
+Like traditional psychoanalysis, the goal of psychoanalytic art therapy is to bring unconscious material into awareness, promote insight, and support emotional healing—but through a visual, nonverbal medium that can reveal what words alone sometimes cannot.